-We are now accepting submissions for Volume 26 of disClosure: A Journal of Social Theory; the theme is Justice.
-See the Call for Papers for more details.
+We are now accepting submissions for Volume 27 of disClosure: A Journal of Social Theory.
+The theme is Archives.
+See the Call for Papers for details.

 disClosure: A Journal of Social Theory is an annual thematic publication dedicated to investigating and stimulating interest in new directions in contemporary social theory.
 Volume 25, published in Spring 2016, explores the theme Transnational Lives and features the work of scholars and artists working across a variety of media and theoretical perspectives.